The Link Between Positive Mental Health and Photography

 Me: Well, when you put it that way… where's your mom?

-Long story short, I met her grandfather (not her mom), he gave me his cell number and his permission, and I let her choose her backdrop so I could take her picture and then text it to him.
-I hope she finds a way to print them.
-She knows what's up.
-And she must know that printed photos of herself are important, to chase down a stranger with a camera.
-She probably doesn't know how much seeing printed photos of herself regularly can boost her self-confidence and improve her mental health, though.
+Long story short, I met her grandfather (not her mom), he gave me his cell number and his permission, and I let her choose where to stand so I could take her picture and then text it to him.

 Research from the 1980’s shows that photos placed strategically around your home reinforce your kid’s self-confidence and self-image.
 Seeing themselves in photos, particularly with others, helps kids know that they're loved, that they're important enough to be immortalized in pictures, and that they have a role to play within a family unit.